Saemfany/Portfolio_TheLookEcommerce/TheLookEcommerce_SQL/README.md

 <img src="https://github.com/Saemfany/Portfolio_TheLookEcommerce/blob/39392397499a6856d5684f479380fbe1cf2b14ca/TheLookEcommerce_SQL/assets/fig_3_top_5_product_category.png" width="400" alt="Top 5 Product Category">

-Here are the insights from the top 5 product categories based on total orders at TheLook Ecommerce:
+Here are the insights from the top 5 product categories based on total orders at theLook eCommerce:
 1. **Jeans as the Top-Selling Category**:
    - **Jeans** lead in total orders with **22,837**, making it the most popular product category.
 This indicates a strong demand for jeans among customers, suggesting that it could be a staple or high-demand item in the store.
 2. **Tops & Tees and Intimates**: